animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To control the amount of time (in seconds) that a “durable” subscription queue is maintained after a client is disconnected from the servers in the cluster, set the `durable-client-timeout` attribute on the `<gfe:client-cache>` element as follows:
+To control the amount of time (in seconds) that a "durable" subscription queue is maintained after a client is disconnected from the servers in the cluster, set the `durable-client-timeout` attribute on the `<gfe:client-cache>` element as follows: